 Malnutrition, climate change, globalization, and trade patterns profoundly shape the global food system.
 These challenges, along with rapid population growth, have compromised the ability of food systems to deliver safe, nutritious, sustainable, and equitable foods, in turn impacting the fulfillment of fundamental human rights.

-This year, the Food Governance Node at the Charles Perkins Centre (University of Sydney) has partnered with the Global Center for Legal Innovation on Food Environments (Georgetown University Law Center) to organize the Global Food Governance Conference.
+This year, the Food Governance Node at the Charles Perkins Centre (University of Sydney) and the George Institute for Global Health has partnered with the Global Center for Legal Innovation on Food Environments (Georgetown University Law Center) to organize the Global Food Governance Conference.
 This conference will be online December 13-15, 2021, from 2:00-7:00 p.m.
 EST (Washington D.C.) / December 14-16, 2021, from 6:00-11:00 a.m.
 (Sydney, Australia).
 It will bring together lawyers, policymakers, nutritionists, and health scientists to explore how law, policy, and regulation can help address food system challenges at the local, national, regional, and global levels.